After spending a lot of money on a Samsung refrigerator, the last thing you want is for it to stop cooling!

 If your fridge is sitting in the sun, or is near a heat source (like a stove), move the fridge if you can.
 If you can’t move the fridge, you need to lower the temperature controls in your fridge AND freezer if it’s a dual purpose appliance.
 Remember, the higher the outside temperature is (for example in the summer) the lower your fridge settings should be to compensate and maintain maximum cooling.

 Any Samsung refrigerator needs space around and behind it so that air can circulate freely and cool parts like the condenser – or it may not be cooling properly.
 If you’re having cooling issues, try moving the fridge a bit more away from the wall – the minimum air space you need between the fridge and the wall is 1 inch.

 Your Samsung fridge is not going to cool effectively if you have overloaded it with items or if any of your items in the fridge are blocking vents or ducts.
 Cold air circulation is the basis of your fridge’s operation, so check that items are spaced enough to allow the air to move freely, and that your groceries aren’t blocking off your cold air vents!

-Check that your fridge door is closing firmly and securely – if air is escaping from the fridge it won’t cool effectively.
-Check the rubber/P.V.C seals and gaskets on your fridge door and the opposite or closing surface too – if they’re cracked, worn or damaged, this could be causing your cooling issue and you need to have these replaced.
+Check that your fridge door is closing firmly and securely – if air is escaping from the fridge, it won’t cool effectively.
+Check the rubber/P.V.C seals and gaskets on your fridge door and the opposite or closing surface too – if they’re cracked, worn, or damaged, these are easy replacements.

 It’s happened to the best of us – you’ve accidentally bumped or pressed the temperature controls on your fridge and now it’s not cooling properly.
 Check your controls or display and adjust back to the proper level.
 For Samsung fridges you’re looking for at or below 38 degrees Fahrenheit for your fridge, and your freezer should be at – 2 degrees Fahrenheit.